curlan20/Car_payment_contract/README.md

 # car_payments_smart_contract
-Smart Contract for Autonomous Vehicles for Payment of Tools
+Smart Contract for Autonomous Vehicles for Payment of Tolls